 - Weights can range from 45 to 70 lbs

-- Designed to minimize stress on shoulders and arms while gripping bar
+- Designed to minimize stress on shoulders and arms while performing squats

-While it’s great for working through an injury, the safety squat bar is also a fantastic way to change up your training, too.
-The structure of the bar shifts the weight more forward, giving us a center of gravity that is somewhere between a back squat and front squat.
-This creates a different stimulus for your training, and variety to your program.
+While it’s great for working through an injury, the safety squat bar is also a fantastic way to change up your training.
+The structure of the bar shifts the weight more forward, giving you a center of gravity that is somewhere between a back squat and a front squat.
+This creates a different stimulus for your training and can add variety to your programming.

 EZ Curl Bar